hammerheim-game/hammerheim-rules/6-optional-rules.md

 64 Screaming Walls
 Faces appear in the walls of one randomly determined building and start to emit a piercing shriek.
-Any warband members within 8" of the building take a S1 hit (no armour saves allowed) and are at -1 on all to hit rolls (close combat and shooting) while the screaming lasts.
+Any warband members within 8" of the building take a S1 hit (no armor saves allowed) and are at -1 on all to hit rolls (close combat and shooting) while the screaming lasts.
 Spellcasters are even more sensitive to the noise than others and so no spells may be cast from within this radius.
 Roll a D3 to determine